basilesimon/bsfr/content/weeknotes/weeknotes-23.md

 ---
 date: "2021-03-05T00:00:00Z"
-published: false
+draft: true
-title: 'Pick up the phone - weeknotes #23'
+title: "Pick up the phone - weeknotes #23"
 ---

 The phone is your best friend.
 I always thought one's willingness to ring people up made a difference in a newsroom.
 At least, every time I could be bothered to do it, it was very helpful.

 This week, I was struggling with the Tactical Tech brief.
 As a solo freelancer, I don't feel I can afford to be a little off from what the client has got in mind.